HoffsMH/dotfiles/taskell.md

 - switching config to recursively link
 - add mimeopen portion to bootstrap
 - make sample folder and follow suit for recursive links except cp instead of ln
+- functions and aliases on ranger shim
+- reinstall and record immeadiate actions in bootstrap readme